LewisResearchGroup/ProteomicsQC/README.md

 ## Features

 The server manages proteomics pipelines belonging to multiple projects.
+The server is mostly implemented in Python and is composed of several components such as a PostgreSQL database, a queuing system (Celery, Redis), a dashboard (Plotly-Dash) and an API (Django REST-Framwork).

 ![](./docs/img/workflow.png 'The workflow managed by the proteomics pipeline server.')

-The server manages:
+Feature list:

 1. Different project spaces
 2. Setup of different pipelines (using MaxQuant and RawTools)